testflows/TestFlows-WebSite/source/handbook/index.md

 ✘ [ Fail ] /check pressure switch/pattern #24/pressure=40,volume=400 (340us)
 ```

-A [TestSketch] allows for advanced and intuitive definition of combinatorial tests
+A [TestSketch] allows for an advanced and intuitive definition of combinatorial tests
-especially when number of combination variables grows.
+especially when the number of combination variables grows.

-Each call to the [either() function] must be unique or unique identifier `i` must be specified.
+Each call to the [either() function] must be unique, or a unique identifier `i` must be specified.
-By default, the unique identifier of the [either() function] is the source code line number,
+By default, the unique identifier of the [either() function] is the source code line number;
-therefore if you call [either() function] multiple times on the same line of code
+therefore, if you call the [either() function] multiple times on the same line of code
-or you have a call to [either() function] inside a `for-loop` or `while-loop`
+or you have a call to the [either() function] inside a `for-loop` or `while-loop`,
 then the unique identifier `i` must be specified explicitly.

 For example, let's assume we have a function `add(a, b, c)` that we want to test.